IneffableNoesis/IneffableNoesis/README.md

 ꩜

 <div align="center">
 <h4> - There's quick-view info here, but the important things are in my CARRD.
-If *you're* without at least a simple page, I'm less likely to engage past light conversation.
+If *you're* without at least a simple page (and v<ins>isible ag</ins>e), I'm less likely to engage past light conversation.
 Bios prepare me and help me ensure we have similar motives.</h4>

 <div align="center">
 <h4> - I do not appreciate "playful teasing / bullying" even if you're speaking to someone else while interacting with me.
 I will not stick around negativity, but it's not an attempt to critisize - my Carrd states my reasonings, so please don't choose to trek up and feel surprised or offended if I kindly request otherwise or eventually walk away.</h4>